Moscow, Idaho: Government

-Moscow has a Council-Mayor form of government consisting of six Council members (at large) and a Mayor.
+Moscow has a Mayor-Council form of government consisting of six Council members (at large) and a Mayor.
 These positions are elected separately and serve four year terms.
 Council member elections are held in odd-numbered years in November, with terms staggered so that three of the six seats are open at each election.
 Mayoral elections are held the November after a US presidential election.

-The Council elects a President and Vice-President from among its members at its first meeting in January each year.
+The Council elects a President and vice-president from among its members at its first meeting in January each year.
 These two officers may stand in for the mayor as necessary.
 Council is the legislative and judicial arm of Moscow's City government; enacting ordinances and resolutions.
 This body confirms the Mayor's appointments of City officials and citizen advisory commission members.
-Council approves the City's annual budget and serves as the convening body for public hearings and appeals of other City Boards and Commissions.
+Council approves the city's annual budget and serves as the convening body for public hearings and appeals of other City Boards and Commissions.
 Meetings are generally scheduled for the first and third Monday of each month, beginning at 7:00 p.m.

-In the 2020 Presidential Election, Democrat Joe Biden won Moscow 56%-33% over Republican Donald Trump.
-Biden's margin of victory in Latah County was slightly smaller 50%-46% compared to Trump winning the state 64%-33%.
-In the 2016 Presidential Election, Democrat Hillary Clinton won Moscow handily 46%-33% over Republican Donald Trump.
-Clinton's margin of victory in Latah County was slightly smaller 44%-40% compared to Trump winning the state 59%-27%.
-In the 2008 Presidential Election, Democrat Barack Obama won Moscow and Latah County 52%-45% while losing statewide 61%-36%.
-In the 2004 Presidential Election, John Kerry out-polled George W. Bush in Moscow 54%-46%.
-Latah County was 49.5%-48.0% for the Bush/Cheney ticket; the entire state of Idaho went 68%-30% for George W. Bush.
-In 2000 Latah county went to Republican George W. Bush 53% to Democrat Al Gore's 36% and Independent Ralph Nader's 6%, The state of Idaho went to Bush 67%, to Gore 27%, with Nader at 2%.